ronalde/transip-api-ddns/README.md

 # transip-api-ddns

-A bash script that generates PHP code which updates DNS records using the TransIP API.
+A bash script that generates and runs PHP code which updates DNS records using the TransIP API.

 ## Rationale

-When your ISP doesn't assign you a static IP address, but you would like to publish servers and/or services in your local network anyhow and you can't or don't want to use DDNS services around, this script performs the same.
+When your ISP doesn't assign you a static IP address, but you would like to publish servers and/or services in your local network and you can't or don't want to use DDNS services around, this script achieves the same goal; it checks your remote IP address and updates all the DNS records you specified in the script.

-It checks your remote IP address and updates all the DNS records you specified in the script.
+So another usage scenario is to just use it as an easy and convenient way to mamage your TransIP DNS settings from the command line / terminal, for any domain you manage.

 ## Basic usage: